-- 1. Type and Level: Outcome; Supporting - 2.
-Rationale, Relevance, Reliability: Specific statistics quantifies the total number of traffic crashes.
+- 2. Rationale, Relevance, Reliability: Specific statistics quantifies the total number of traffic crashes.
 Number of traffic fatalities is a required standard rate of measure for NHTSA and is utilized by all states to compare traffic fatalities across the nation. - 3.
 Use: In addition to the number being a consistent measure of progress each year, the number also provides the LHSC planner the ability to determine problem identification for future years. - 4.
 Clarity: The indicator name clearly identifies what is being measured. - 5.
 Accuracy, Maintenance, Support: The indicator has not been audited by the Office of the Legislative Auditor.
 The accuracy, maintenance, and support of the data is the responsibility of the most knowledgeable and experienced in highway safety issues, including LHSC staff, NHTSA Region staff, and NHTSA Administrators, who monitor and evaluate programs Nationwide. - 6.
-Data Source, Collection, and Reporting: Data is published once per year by the Highway Safety Research Group at Louisiana State University.
+Data Source, Collection, and Reporting: Data is published once per year by the Center for Analytics and Research in Transportation Safety at Louisiana State University.
 The data is approximately two years old upon reporting. - 7.
 Calculation Methodology: This is a standard calculation for NHTSA and is utilized by all states.
 DOTD may use similar numbers and due to the NHTSA standardization the calculation is consistent.
 The specific calculation uses the total traffic fatalities in a calendar year. - 8.
 Scope: Aggregate, and can be assessed by region or demographic population. - 9.
 Caveats: N/A - 10.
-Responsible Person: Louisiana Highway Safety Commission; Dortha Cummins, Deputy Director, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993
+Responsible Person: Louisiana Highway Safety Commission; Dortha Cummins, Deputy Director, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993 year through June 30, 2028.

-Objective 1:To reduce the number of traffic fatalities by 6% each calendar year through June 30, 2025.Indicator Name:Number of fatal crashes among drivers ages 15-24Indicator LaPAS PI Code:25511
+Objective 1: To reduce the number of traffic fatalities by one percent each calendar

+Indicator Name: Number of fatal crashes among drivers ages 15-24

-- 1. Type and Level: Outcome; Supporting - 2.
-Rationale, Relevance, Reliability: Specific statistics quantifies involvement of drivers age 15-24 in fatal traffic crashes.
-Drivers age 15-24 make up 13% of licensed drivers but traffic crash data show that they are involved in nearly 28% of all fatal traffic crashes.
-They are overrepresented in the fatal crash data. - 3.
+- 2. Rationale, Relevance, Reliability: Specific statistics quantifies involvement of drivers age 15-24 in fatal traffic crashes.
+Drivers age 15-24 make up 14% of licensed drivers but traffic crash data show that they are involved in nearly 24% of all fatal traffic crashes.
+This represents a decrease from 2016 where crash data showed they were involved in 28% of all fatal traffic crashes; however, this age group is still overrepresented in the fatal crash data. - 3.
 Use: In addition to the number being a consistent measure of progress each year, the number also provides the LHSC planner the ability to determine problem identification for future years. - 4.
 Clarity: The indicator name clearly identifies what is being measured. - 5.
 Accuracy, Maintenance, Support: The indicator has not been audited by the Office of the Legislative Auditor.
 The accuracy, maintenance, and support of the data is the responsibility of the most knowledgeable and experienced in highway safety issues, including LHSC staff, NHTSA Region staff, and NHTSA Administrators, who monitor and evaluate programs Nationwide. - 6.
-Data Source, Collection, and Reporting: Data is published once per year by the Highway Safety Research Group at Louisiana State University.
+Data Source, Collection, and Reporting: Data is published once per year by the Center for Analytics and Research in Transportation Safety at Louisiana State University.
 The data is approximately two years old upon reporting. - 7.
 Calculation Methodology: This is a standard calculation for NHTSA and is utilized by most states.
 The specific calculation uses the total number of fatal crashes for drivers ages 15-24 over time. - 8.
 Scope: Aggregate, and can be assessed by region or demographic population. - 9.
 Caveats: N/A - 10.
 Responsible Person: Louisiana Highway Safety Commission; Deputy Director, Dortha Cummins, 7919 Independence Blvd., Baton Rouge, LA, 70809; 225-925-6993

-Objective 2:To reduce the number of alcohol-impaired traffic fatalities by 1% each calendar year by June 30, 2025.Indicator Name:Percent change of alcohol-impaired traffic fatalitiesIndicator LaPAS PI Code:22429
+Objective 2: To reduce the number of alcohol-impaired driving fatalities by one percent

+Indicator Name: Percent change of alcohol-impaired driving fatalities